Abinaya2711/Abinaya2711/README.md

 # 👋 Hi, I'm Abinaya S!

 Welcome to my GitHub profile!
-I’m currently in my third year of B.Tech Information Technology at PSNA College of Engineering and Technology,and I am deeply passionate about coding, designing, and leveraging technology to craft creative solutions for real-world challenges.
+I’m currently in my third year of B.Tech Information Technology at PSNA College of Engineering and Technology, with a CGPA of 8.91.
+I am deeply passionate about coding, designing, and leveraging technology to craft creative solutions for real-world challenges

 ## 👩‍💻 About Me